tristynferreiro/QP4ISAR/src/Simulator/README.md

 This folder contains both the original simulator files and their revised versions.
 The revisions were made to introduce additional features and address previous issues.

 ## Testing Setup/
-This folder comprises all the necessary files to replicate the simulated results used in the report.
-This version of the simulator differs from the 'Simple_ISAR_Simulator.m' file in several ways:
+This folder contains all the necessary files to run the simulator and test the algorithms with ease.
+It includes the RA and AF algorithms as well as the function used to calculate image contrast values.

-1. It not only generates the data but also includes calls to the RA and AF algorithms.
-The CLI has been updated to allow users to select the RA and AF alorithms, if any.
-2. It calculates image contrast values.
-3. Additionally, it incorporates a package that allows for the saving of MATLAB plots in LaTeX-compatible file formats.
+Additionally, it incorporates a package that allows for the MATLAB plots to be saved as LaTeX-compatible file formats.

 ### Matlab2Tikz
 The [matlab2tikz](http://www.mathworks.com/matlabcentral/fileexchange/22022-matlab2tikz-matlab2tikz?download=true) package was used to save the MATLAB plots in LaTeX-compatible file formats